Icuisset/Web_project_Practicum_1/README.md

 ### Overview
 * Intro
+* Functionalities
 * Figma
-* Images
+* Link to Published Project

 **Intro**

 This is a project about traveling across the US.

+**Functionalities**

-It uses following functionalities :
+It is a responsive webpage that uses following functionalities and techniques:
 * Flexbox
 * Grid
 * Media queries